daviddrysdale/tink-rust/README.md

 - the `tink-proto` crate for protobuf-derived `struct`s
 - the RustCrypto crates to provide underlying cryptographic implementations.

-For example, the `tink-aead` crate provides code that performs authenticated encryption with additional data (AEAD), implementing the `Aead` trait from `tink-core`.
+For example, the `tink-aead` crate provides code that performs authenticated encryption with associated data (AEAD), implementing the `Aead` trait from `tink-core`.

 All of the tests for the Tink crates are integration tests (i.e. only use public APIs) and reside in a separate